psyfix/Offensive-Security-Notes/OSCP/Reporting Guide.md

 #### Tips
-Document every command that is executed to perform the full attack.
+Document every command that is executed relating to the compromsiing / exploit steps.

 Screenshot of the proof.txt / local.txt files with the ipaddress and user in it.